datajerk/gamenotes/pokept/README.md

 without hours of repeated toil.

-I should note that I did not have time to explore all of Platinum, there is a lot of non-direct-quest elements like beauty contests, building an underground lair, and making snacks for your _mon_ that I think increase some of your stats for getting non-direct-game items.
+I should note that I did not have time to explore all of Platinum, there are a lot of non-direct-quest elements like beauty contests, building an underground lair, and making snacks for your _mon_ that I think increase some of your stats for getting non-direct-quest items.
 The underground seems optimized for multiplayer use.
 And, there are many network play options--this I fully intended to explore, and it is still possible, but I ran out of time for this project.
 (At the end for details.)